eg-be/exodbc/README.md

 Resulting test executable `exodbctest` has been placed in `bin`.

 Most of the tests require a database with some tables.
-See [wiki:exOdbcTest] for how to prepare the test database.
+See [exOdbcTest](docs/exOdbcTest.md) for how to prepare the test database.

 TestedDatabases has more information about the tested databases and the known failures of exOdbc.

 ## Samples ##
-Samples are described on the [wiki:Samples] page and can be browsed at source:/exodbc/trunk/samples.
+Samples are available [online](docs/samples.md) with some additional [Description](docs/samples.md).

 ## Short Intro ##
 The following sample demonstrates basic usage of exOdbc:

-See source:exodbc/trunk/samples/ShortIntro for updated versions.
+See [samples/ShortIntro](samples/ShortIntro) for updated versions.

 ```cpp
 /*!